Arab culture: Media in Arab culture

-Prior to the Islamic Era, poetry was regarded as the main means of communication on the Arabian Peninsula.
-It related the achievements of tribes and defeats of enemies and also served as a tool for propaganda.
-After the arrival of Islam, Imams (preachers) played a role in disseminating information and relating news from the authorities to the people.
-The suq or marketplace gossip and interpersonal relationships played an important role in the spreading of news, and this form of communication among Arabs continues today.
-Before the introduction of the printing press Muslims obtained most of their news from the imams at the mosque, friends or in the marketplace.
-Colonial powers and Christian Missionaries in Lebanon were responsible for the introduction of the printing press.
-It was not until the 19th century that the first newspapers began to appear, mainly in Egypt and Lebanon, which had the most newspapers per capita.
+Arabic poetry once described the achievements of tribes and defeats of enemies and served as a tool for propaganda.
+Imams played a role in disseminating information and relaying news from the authorities to the people.
+The suq or marketplace gossip and interpersonal relationships played an important role in spreading news.
+Colonial powers and Christian Missionaries in Lebanon introduced the printing press but the first newspapers began to appear in the 19th century, mainly in Egypt and Lebanon, which had the most newspapers per capita.

-During French rule in Egypt in the time of Napoleon Bonaparte the first newspaper was published, in French.
+During French rule in Egypt in the time of Napoleon Bonaparte, the first newspaper was published, in French.
 There is debate over when the first Arabic language newspaper was published; according to Arab scholar Abu Bakr, it was Al Tanbeeh (1800), published in Egypt, or it was Junral Al Iraq (1816), published in Iraq, according to other researchers.
-In the mid-19th century the Turkish Empire dominated the first newspapers.
+In the mid-19th century, the Ottoman Empire dominated the first newspapers.

 The first newspapers were limited to official content and included accounts of relations with other countries and civil trials.
 In the following decades Arab media blossomed due to journalists mainly from Syria and Lebanon, who were intellectuals and published their newspapers without the intention of making a profit.
-Because of the restrictions by most governments, these intellectuals were forced to flee their respective countries but had gained a following and because of their popularity in this field of work other intellectuals began to take interest in the field.
+Because of government restrictions these intellectuals were forced to flee their respective countries but had gained a following.